-There are a number of ways you can organize and personalize your Slab knowledge hub, including Topics/Subtopics, and Favorites.
+There are a number of ways you can organize and personalize your documentation, including Slab's Topics, Subtopics, and Favorites.

 Topics and subtopics help your team team organize posts in a logical order.
 Unlike with folders, topics allow posts to be tagged in multiple places.
 For example, your team's style guide could be tagged in a Product Team topic as well as the Marketing Team topic.